 I search for a connection to the food that I am buying, preparing and eating.
 I don’t believe in all or nothing diets or that we should be confined to a certain title in order to describe our eating habits.
 I think Micheal Pollan said it best when he wrote, “Eat food, not too much, mostly plants.”
 I tend to gravitate towards the ingredients that are produced in my local region, so the recipes will be heavy on the vegetables but will also include eggs and some dairy products (I’m a real sucker for sheep’s milk feta).
 I try to minimize imported produce as much as possible, and this includes bananas and avocados (gasp! have I lost you?).
 I love tahini and coffee and dark chocolate, so I try to balance that out by leaving some of the other things behind.
 It is just my (very) small way of reducing our kitchen’s carbon footprint.
 I will choose local over organic if given the choice and I do think that every choice counts.
 I feel as though I have an important role to play in increasing awareness about eating responsibly and sustainably here.
 You can find more of my favorite books and videos about this topic on my resources page.

 WORK WITH ME.

 I’m always on the look out to work with people who are passionate about food + happy hearted living.
-Please feel free to reach out, whether it’s sponsored posts, recipe development or other related collaborations – I’d love to hear from you.
+Please feel free to reach out about related collaborations – I’d love to hear from you.